29. The Midianite’s Dream for Gideon

 God will drive out those nations before

+you.
 You must be blameless before

 the Lord your God.
 [1]